 Those pesky plants you want to eradiucate can be healthy foods, medicine and more!

 The weeds we typically spend millions trying to eradicate each year have served mankind for thousands of years as they provide food, medicine, shelter, clothing and pleasure to millions of people worldwide.
-This book will start you on a journey of discovery not to be missed, starting right outside your door.

 Children have a natural curiosity about the world around them.
 When it comes to the world of nature, adults often can’t help other than to say, “Don’t touch that!”
 “Don’t play with that!” or “Don’t eat that!”
 Of course, children will do all those things anyway.
 Therefore, simply, intriguingly, informatively, and I hope humorously, this book tries to introduce young and old alike to the plants around us that are considered to be a nuisance, worthless or potentially harmful: the weeds.